siremi/Atomic-AI/Apiary/README.md

 ### /get-readability [POST]

-Send either 'documentDataArray' or 'contentHtml'.
+Send either 'documentDataArray' | 'contentHtml' | 'content'.
 It is important to specify the paragraphs to the API in order to get an accurate audience level.

 'documentDataArray' should be an array of text values, witch each item containing a paragraph text.